 As Fall approaches, you’re probably looking at your calendar and preparing for your next team, staff, or PTO meeting of the semester.
-Like most organizations, much of your activity is likely focused around securing funding.
+Like many organizations, much of your activity is likely focused around securing funding.
 One of the first questions you’ll ask (or be asked) is more than likely “when are our fundraisers this Fall?”
 As fundraiser dates are typically limited in one way or another, you want to be sure to get the most out of each event.
 After all, the fewer events you hold, the less taxing it is on each family or member.
 Therefore, planning each event to maximize turnout and impact is a big deal.

-We’ll discuss below the top five things to consider when planning the best times to fundraise during the year.
+We’ll review below the top five things to consider when planning the best times to fundraise during the year.
 While many of these points will depend on your organization and its needs, these tips should be items to consider for any organization raising funds.